luispintoc/ML-carbon-capture-challenge2023/README.md

 * **temp_output/** Folder to store new output if models are retrained (to not overwrite previous work)

 ## Python notebooks/scripts
-* **main.ipynb** Notebook with step-by-step workflow of our winning solution.
+* **main.ipynb** Notebook with step-by-step workflow of our best solution.
 It has been diveded in 7 sections:
   * Section 1: Train dataset pre-processing
   * Section 2: Feature engineering
   * Section 3: Classifier